 Born: September 16, 1971

-Birthplace: Newton, Massachusetts, U.S.
+Birthplace: Newton, Massachusetts, United States

-Poehler was born in Newton, Massachusetts, to school teachers Eileen and William Poehler.[8]
-Her brother, Greg Poehler, is a producer and actor.[9]
-She grew up in nearby Burlington.[8][10]
-She was raised as a Catholic,[11] and graduated from Burlington High School in 1989.[12]While attending Boston College,[2] Poehler was a member of the improv comedy troupe My Mother's Fleabag.[8]
-She graduated from Boston College with a bachelor's degree in media and communications in 1993 and moved to Chicago, where she studied improv at Second City with friend and future co-star Tina Fey.[10][13]
-She also studied with Del Close at ImprovOlympic.[10]
+While attending Boston College, Poehler was a member of the improv comedy troupe My Mother's Fleabag.
+She graduated from Boston College with a bachelor's degree in media and communications in 1993 and moved to Chicago, where she studied improv at Second City with friend and future co-star Tina Fey.
+She also studied with Del Close at ImprovOlympic.

 In 1998, Comedy Central debuted the group's eponymous half-hour sketch comedy series.
 During the show's second season, the group opened an improv theatre/training center in New York City at 161 W. 22nd Street, occupying the space of a former strip club.
 The UCB theatre held shows seven nights a week in addition to offering classes in sketch comedy writing and improv.[11]
 In the summer of 2000, Comedy Central canceled the Upright Citizens Brigade program after its third season, though the UCB Theatre continues to operate.
 The foursome continue to work together in many projects, and frequently perform together in live improv shows at their comedy theatres in both New York and Los Angeles.

-Beginning with the 2004-2005 season, she co-anchored "Weekend Update" with Tina Fey, replacing Jimmy Fallon.
-In a TV Guide interview, Fey said that with Poehler co-anchoring, there is "double the sexual tension".
+Beginning with the 2004-2005 season, she co-anchored "Weekend Update" with Tina Fey, replacing the newly departed Jimmy Fallon.
+In a TV Guide interview, Fey said that with Poehler co-anchoring, there now is "double the sexual tension".
 When Fey left after the 2005-2006 season to devote time to the sitcom she created, 30 Rock, Seth Meyers joined Poehler at the anchor desk.
-In 2008, Poehler was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series,[18] the first SNL cast member recognized in this category.
+In 2008, Poehler was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series, the first SNL cast member recognized in this category.
 She was heavily favored to win by many critics, but ultimately lost to Jean Smart of Samantha Who?.
 She was nominated once again in 2009, but lost to Kristin Chenoweth of Pushing Daisies.
-On September 13, 2008, the SNL season premiere opened with Fey and Poehler as Sarah Palin and Hillary Clinton, respectively, performing a joint political campaign spot.
+On September 13, 2008, the SNL season premiere opened with Fey and Poehler as Sarah Palin and Hillary Clinton, respectively, performing a "joint political campaign spot".

-It was announced on September 16, 2008, that Poehler would be leaving SNL in October to give birth to her first child.
+It was officially announced on September 16, 2008, that Poehler would be leaving SNL in October to give birth to her first child.
 On the October 25, 2008 episode, it was announced by "Weekend Update" co-anchor Seth Meyers, who anchored the segment alone, "Amy Poehler is not here because she is having a baby", to wild applause from the audience.
-At the end of "Weekend Update", special guest Maya Rudolph and cast member Kenan Thompson sang a custom rendition of "Can't Take My Eyes Off You" for Poehler, changing the words: "We love you Amy, and we just can't wait to meet your baby!"
+At the end of "Weekend Update", special guest Maya Rudolph and current cast member Kenan Thompson sang a custom rendition of "Can't Take My Eyes Off You" for Poehler, changing the words: "We love you Amy, and we just can't wait to meet your baby!"
 Meyers signed off: "For Weekend Update, I'm Seth Meyers — we love you Amy!"

 Poehler returned to the show on November 3, 2008, during the "SNL Presidential Bash '08", "hosting" as Hillary Clinton.
 The Bash was pre-taped from scenes shot between September and October.
 Her return to SNL after her pregnancy was on December 6, 2008, where she stayed for two weeks.[19]
 During "Weekend Update", on December 13, she thanked her family, friends, and fans for the continued support and announced that it would be her last show.
 On April 18, 2009, a Saturday Night Live special, "The Best of Amy Poehler", aired.[20]
 Poehler returned for "Weekend Update" (signing off with "...and he's Seth Meyers") and joined the "chorus" for Will Ferrell's "Goodnight Saigon" (along with the SNL cast and Tom Hanks, Maya Rudolph, Norm Macdonald, Paul Rudd, Artie Lange, Anne Hathaway, and Green Day) on the SNL season finale on May 16, 2009.